Culture of Croatia: Medieval heritage

 The early Middle Ages brought the great migration of the Slavs and this period was perhaps a Dark Age in the cultural sense until the successful formation of the Slavic states which coexisted with Italic cities that remained on the coast, each of them were modelled like Venice.

 In the 7th century the Croats, along with other Slavs and Avars, migrated from Eastern Europe to the area of Dalmatian hinterland.
 Here, the Croats came into contact with Roman art, culture, and most of all with Christianity.
-In first few centuries following their arrival, Croats adopted Christianity, which had spread from old Roman cities in Dalmatia and as well as by Frankish missionaries.
+Before adopting Christianity Croats used to worship Slavic paganism, traces of which can be found on certain toponyms in Croatia, named after Slavic gods Perun and Veles.
+Some of these are located near Podstrana and on Učka mountain.
+Nevertheless, in first few centuries after their arrival, Croats converted to Christianity which had spread from old Roman cities in Dalmatia and from Frankish missionaries.
 In following centuries both Latin language, Church Slavonic and Glagolitic script were in use in Church liturgy among Croats, while pre-Romanesque period is considered foundational period of Croatian medieval culture.
-The monuments created in this period are associated with arrival of Benedictine monks to Croatia, who first came from Frankish monaesteries and subsequently from Monte Cassino.
-In later periods, the new monaesteries were mostly founded by local monks.
-The first benedictine monaestery in Dalmatia was constructed during the reign of 9th century duke Trpimir in Rižinice between modern day Solin and Klis.
+The monuments created in this period are associated with arrival of Benedictine monks to Croatia, who first came from Frankish monasteries and subsequently from Monte Cassino.
+In later periods, the new monasteries were mostly founded by local monks.
+The first benedictine monastery in Dalmatia was constructed during the reign of 9th century duke Trpimir in Rižinice between modern day Solin and Klis.